Mexico at a Glance

 If you wish to drive in Mexico for longer than a quick tourist trip, you will have to apply for a Mexican license.
 The process for getting a license in Mexico varies by state.
 Some states are very lenient and only require you to take a blood test in order to determine your blood type.
 In the event of an accident, this information is vital.
 Other states will require you to take a written and practical test in addition to a medical examination.

-It is best to contact your local department of motor vehicles in Mexico in order to find out which paperwork you need and what to bring.
+In case you do need to acquire a Mexican license, it is best to contact your local department of motor vehicles in Mexico in order to find out which paperwork you need and what to bring.
 Keep in mind that the Mexican bureaucratic system will most likely differ from that which you may be used to.
-Local authorities take their time in processing information, and their response to your prodding is to slow down even more.
+Local authorities take their time in processing information, and a typical response to prodding is to slow down even more.
 It is therefore recommended to apply for a license way ahead of when you will actually need it.

-Generally, however, you need to provide the following documentation when applying for a Mexican license: your passport, proof of residence in Mexico, and some sort of health certificate.
-Make sure to bring some cash with you in order to pay the processing and /or application fee.
+Generally, you need to provide the following documentation when applying for a Mexican license: your passport, proof of residence in Mexico, and some sort of health certificate.
+Make sure to bring some cash with you in order to pay the processing and/or application fee.

 Some cities do not even require you to show proof that you can actually drive.
 If you are in a city which requires you to take both the written and practical test and you are not quite comfortable taking it in Spanish, be sure to ask in advance if you can get the test in English or take it with a translator.
 In some cases this is possible; if not, be sure to learn Spanish before you take said test.